kiraoyd/tuberTrader/JOURNAL.md

 it was a total oversight.
 My fetch is all based on dates: I query to pull the top ten island selling prices for TODAY's date...and we crossed over midnight an hour ago.
 And I hadn't seeded or posted any records to my table, with todays date.
 And  sohere we are.
 I added some new records with todays date, and voila, the site is working!

+Back at it now.
+I decided to swap my microservice idea and build a microservice that simply handles the routes needed for searching the site for islands based on parameters.
+I'll start with just a route to search an island by name, and if I have time will add more to support extra specifications (name and turnips held for example).
+Most important: make sure I can execute the microservice.